Dabido11/David-s-Fantastic-Notes/personal/dnd/icespire_gen2/Confidential/Possible Plot Points.md

 - Alchemist Detour (Q2 (A))
 	- An alchemy shopkeeper looks for the people responsible for the search party
 	- They inform them about how they could be able to find the cure to the abyssal disease
+		- They are informed that they can create a potion that can remove the abyssal layer that sticks to their mind, soul, and physical body
+		- It may be able to be enlaced on weapons, armour, or items
+			- First, you would need to find a plant that resembles a dragonfruit

 ## Major Plot Points
 - The cure (Celestial Potion of Everlasting Flames) for the abyssal disease can only be created and a specific plant, magical item, grimoire, and divination magic to activate it